porn-records/Porn-Records/README.md

 What is *NOT* strict- or porn is site that is or can be categorized as [educational](#educational) or [art](#artistic---art)

+These files will contain domains which primary is used to host non-adult related contents and for that you might feel like experience a number of [False Positive][FalsePositive]'s while they in fact are in there right blacklists.

 In addition please see the [README.md][strict_readme.md] to get the most updated information's about the Strict lists project.